Chemformalixer/ClassifierMultipleTargetVar/README.md

 2) Add python to PATH as an environment variable: https://stackoverflow.com/questions/3701646/how-to-add-to-the-pythonpath-in-windows

+3) To make sure same libraries are installed execute the following command: pip install -r requirements.txt

-3) Make sure to have read access directory and that the configuration file is matching your dataset formatting
+4) Make sure to have read access directory and that the configuration file is matching your dataset formatting

-4) Start with running the main.py code which calls other function codenamed with CMTVEM_functionname, you should not need much modification of the functions.
+5) Start with running the main.py code which calls other function codenamed with CMTVEM_functionname, you should not need much modification of the functions.
 Setting your parameters in the configuration.txt file should get you going.

-5) Need help?
+6) Need help?
 Contact me via email noted above.